FusionAuth/fusionauth-site/site/learn/expert-advice/security/guide-to-user-data-security.md

 You need to give both servers a private IP address that is not world accessible, but is accessible between Linode servers.
 This setting is on the Remote Access page.

-{% include _image.html src="/assets/img/resources/guide/linode-setup-3.png" alt="Linode setup private IP" class="mw-100 mx-auto mb-4 text-center" figure=true %}
+{% include _image.html src="/assets/img/resources/guide/linode-setup-3.png" alt="Linode setup private IP" class="img-fluid text-center" figure=false %}

 Once you click the `Add a Private IP` button, you will be presented with this screen that allows you to create a private IP for the server.

-{% include _image.html src="/assets/img/resources/guide/linode-setup-4.png" alt="Linode setup private IP form" class="mw-100 mx-auto mb-4 text-center" figure=true %}
+{% include _image.html src="/assets/img/resources/guide/linode-setup-4.png" alt="Linode setup private IP form" class="img-fluid text-center" figure=false %}

 After you add a private IP address, your configuration should look like this:

-{% include _image.html src="/assets/img/resources/guide/linode-setup-5.png" alt="Linode setup private IP assigned" class="mw-100 mx-auto mb-4 text-center" figure=true %}
+{% include _image.html src="/assets/img/resources/guide/linode-setup-5.png" alt="Linode setup private IP assigned" class="img-fluid text-center" figure=false %}

 Before the private IP address will take effect, you need to enable the "Auto-configure Networking" setting.
 From the Dashboard click the "Edit" link to the right of your configuration at the top of the page.
 This will take you to the configuration options.
 At the bottom, enable the "Auto-configure networking setting".
 This option looks like this:

-{% include _image.html src="/assets/img/resources/guide/linode-setup-6.png" alt="Linode setup automatic networking" class="mw-100 mx-auto mb-4 text-center" figure=true %}
+{% include _image.html src="/assets/img/resources/guide/linode-setup-6.png" alt="Linode setup automatic networking" class="img-fluid text-center" figure=false %}

 Then click "Save Changes".